sabi-31/My_Perfect_Arch-linux/README.md

 	echo 'PRUNENAMES = ".snapshots"' | sudo tee -a /etc/updatedb.conf
 	```

-	Since we installed snap-pac, from now on, whenever we install any update/package using pacman, it will create a pre-post snapshots for that transaction.
+	>Since we installed snap-pac, from now on, whenever we install any update/package using pacman, it will create a pre-post snapshots for that transaction.
-	So if something get's messed up during an update, you can rollback the changes to the pre snapshote and be good to go. (remember to run mkinitcpio after a rollback if the update included any kernel/microcode changes)
+	So if something get's messed up during an update, you can rollback the changes to the pre snapshot and be good to go. (remember to run *mkinitcpio -P* again after a rollback if the update included any kernel/microcode changes).

 4. Auto Snapshots Timer and Cleanup